– by Elaine Collins, Registered Psychologist MAPS, BPS, PSI

-Attention Deficit Hyperactivity Disorder (ADHD) is a neuropsychiatric disorder characterised by the presence of symptoms of inattention, hyperactivity and impulsivity.
+Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder characterised by the presence of symptoms of inattention, hyperactivity and impulsivity.
 It is considered a disorder that mainly affects children, but it has been shown that more than 50% of cases persist into adulthood and can have serious consequences in the academic, occupational, legal and family environment, in addition to being underdiagnosed and incorrectly treated in routine clinical practice (Reyes Tica & Reyes Ochoa, 2010).

 It is important to know the specific symptoms of ADHD in adults and the best treatment strategies to address this disorder in all its complexity.